denysmarakhovskyi/denysmarakhovskyi/README.md

-- 👋 Hi, I’m @denysmarakhovskyi
+- 👋🏻🙌🏻 Hi, I’m @denysmarakhovskyi
-- 👀 I’m interested in computer games and cars
+- 👀 I’m interested in computer💻 games🕹 and cars🏎
-- 🌱 I’m currently learning python
+- 📖 I’m currently learning python🐍
-- 💞️ I’m looking to collaborate with those who have similar interests
+- 💫 I’m looking to collaborate with those who have similar interests🧠
-- 📫 How to reach me ...
+- 📫 How to reach me => Telegram @denys_marakhovskyi or @DEN_1ncide and also: https://www.linkedin.com/in/denys-marakhovskyi-ua/

 <!---
 denysmarakhovskyi/denysmarakhovskyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.